 Partnership is necessary because the gospel is universally relevant and provides the singular plan of redemption for sinners separated from God.

 I would like to address four foundational biblical truths that lead to partnership in mission.
 In subsequent posts, I will propose a definition of partnership and offer principles and practices for healthy partnership.

 1. Common faith in the gospel message brings believers together in missional partnership.

-The starting point for healthy relationships is something in common that all parties believe is valuable.
-The message of the good news of Jesus’s death, burial, and resurrection provides the commonality for Christians on mission (1 Cor 15:1-4).
-The belief that only those who trust in Christ alone will be saved from eternal separation provides a second reason (Rom 10:9-10).
-Finally, the belief that every Christian has the joy and responsibility of bearing witness to this wonderful gift of grace provides a reason to engage in God’s work together (2 Cor 5:17-21).
+The starting point for healthy relationships is having something in common that all parties believe is valuable.
+The message of the good news of Jesus’s death, burial, and resurrection provides a common foundation for Christians on mission (1 Cor 15:1–4).
+The belief that only those who trust in Christ alone will be saved from eternal separation provides a second reason (Rom 10:9–10).
+Finally, the belief that every Christian has the joy and responsibility of bearing witness to this wonderful gift of grace provides a reason to engage in God’s work together (2 Cor 5:17–21).

 2. Common identity as members of the body of Christ brings believers together in missional partnership.